strontic/strontic.github.io/xcyclopedia/library/DisplaySwitch.exe-2E5E1B653778DE0E51ADD0BBE788B30A.md

 ## Possible Misuse

 *The following table contains possible examples of `DisplaySwitch.exe` being misused.
-While `DisplaySwitch.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `DisplaySwitch.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --